 What is a menstrual cup?

-Here are 4 things you didn’t know about the menstrual cup…
+Here are 4 interesting things you didn’t know about menstrual cups…

-These cups are reusable and equally cost-effective being that they can last up to 10 years.
-That means less waste in landfills and less money over time even if it costs more at initial purchase.
-It’s also very important to note that these benefits do not apply to disposable menstrual cup brands.
+We said this before, but now let’s share further.
+Because these cups are reusable, they are great for the environment and your budget and one can last up to 10 years!
+That means less waste in landfills and less money over time, although, it costs more at initial purchase.
+It’s also very important to note that these benefits do not apply to disposable menstrual cup brands, but the reusable options.

 Menstrual cups collect rather than absorb blood, so this means you’re not at risk of getting toxic shock syndrome (TSS), a rare bacterial infection associated with tampon use.